 Initially, the concept was examined on clay, aluminum, and acrylic.
 The results determined that the porous nature of clay makes it the best material to house hydrogel.

-According to Markopoulou, the prototype brick is a four-layered sandwich that contains a base layer, fabric layer, hydrogel “blobs” and the top layer.
+According to Markopoulou, the prototype brick is a four-layered sandwich that contains a base layer, a fabric layer, hydrogel “blobs” and a top layer.
 The hydrogel can absorb water up to 500 times its weight, and later when the temperature rises, this water evaporates.
 It produces a cooling effect in the building interiors and reduces the temperature up to 6 degrees Celsius.

 This initiative can reduce the application of artificial air conditioning, which is a substantial cause of climate change.

-Ever wondered, the solution to building damage due to an earthquake can be a 9mm thick thermoplastic carbon fiber composite strand rod?
+Ever wondered, if the solution to building damage due to an earthquake can be a 9mm thick thermoplastic carbon fiber composite strand rod?